“Is it safe to exercise during pregnancy?”

 Don’t get too hot

 Now is not the time to take up Bikram yoga!
-It’s OK to sweat a bit but try not to get too overheated as this can lead to dehydration, raised blood pressure and edema.
-Pregnant women overheat easily because of their progesterone levels.
-For this reason its best to avoid saunas, steam rooms and hot tubs too.
+It’s OK to sweat a bit but try not to get too overheated as this can lead to dehydration, raised blood pressure, and edema.
+Pregnant people overheat easily because of their progesterone levels.
+For this reason, it’s best to avoid saunas, steam rooms, and hot tubs.